Harold Evans: Reporting

 Evans became editor of The Sunday Times in 1967.
 Early on during his period as editor came the title's exposure of Kim Philby in that year as a member of the Cambridge Spy ring who had been involved in espionage on behalf of Russia from 1933.
 Previously it had been claimed that Philby was a low-level diplomat at the time he fled to Moscow in 1963, whereas in actuality, he had been in charge of anti-Soviet intelligence and the chief officer responsible for maintaining contacts with the CIA.
 Evans was warned the revelations risked national security, receiving a D-notice requesting he should not publish at the beginning of September.
 Despite this, he went ahead with publication believing the D-notice had been issued to inoculate the government against bad publicity, rather than to maintain the country's security.
 The official complaint was later withdrawn.

 A long-running issue during his tenure was thalidomide, a drug prescribed to expectant mothers suffering from morning sickness, which led to thousands of children in Britain having deformed limbs.
 They had not received compensation from the drug manufacturers, who in the United Kingdom were the Distillers Company.
-He organized a campaign by the newspaper's Insight investigative team, appointing Phillip Knightley to run the investigation.
+He organised a campaign by the newspaper's Insight investigative team, appointing Phillip Knightley to run the investigation.
 Evans took on the drug companies responsible for the manufacture of thalidomide, pursuing them through the English courts and eventually gaining victory in the European Court of Human Rights in 1979.
 The British government was compelled to change the law on contempt of court which had inhibited the reporting of civil cases.
 While it was legal for the newspaper to campaign, it was not possible for the journalists to report its factual basis.
 After the ruling in the European Court, the British media was now able to report such cases without restraint.
 The families of thalidomide victims eventually won compensation of £32.5 million as a consequence of Evans' Sunday Times campaign.
 A documentary about Evans and the thalidomide campaign, Attacking The Devil: Harold Evans and the Last Nazi War Crime, appeared in 2016.

 The British government attempted in 1974 to prevent Evans from publishing extracts from the diaries of former Labour cabinet minister Richard Crossman, shortly after Crossman had died and ahead of the diaries publication in book form.
 Evans risked prosecution under the Official Secrets Act 1911 for breaking the thirty-year rule preventing disclosures of government business.
 Lord Chief Justice Widgery ruled that publication would not be against the public interest.